 Note: entry to the Cathedral of Pisa is free and during busy days, long queues may prevent us from visiting inside.
 In this case, we will offer you a tour of Piazza Cavalier.

 This tour is available in English and Spanish.
-Other languages are also available, for French and Portuguese on Thursday for a minimum of 2 passengers and German and Italian on Saturdays for a minimum of 2 passengers.
 Please select your preferred language at the time of booking.

 Travel through the Tuscan countryside on comfortable coach transport to Pisa

 Explore the Piazza dei Miracoli and admire the iconic Leaning Tower of Pisa.

 Continue the journey to explore the stunning walled city of Lucca before returning to Florence